kdm9/axe/README.md

 > Demultiplex NGS reads using fast data structures.
 It's fast, and made of tries!

-As a virtue of it's algorithms and data structures, AXE automatically, and very quickly, selects the longest optimal barcode present in a sequence read, even in the presence of mutation.
+As a virtue of it's algorithms and data structures, AXE very rapidly selects the optimal barcode present in a sequence read, even in the presence of sequencing errors.
+The algorithm is able to handle combinatorial barcoding, barcodes of differing length, and several mismatches per barcode.

 Early result indicate far improved accuracy and speed over existing demultiplexers.
 Unscientific trials show AXE processes approximately 1 million